ETCLabs/sACN/docs/pages/using_merge_receiver.md

 merge_receiver.Startup(config, my_notify_handler);
 // Or do this if Startup is being called within the NotifyHandler-derived class: merge_receiver.Startup(config, *this);
+// Or do this to specify custom interfaces for the merge receiver to use: std::vector<SacnMcastInterface> my_netints;  // Assuming my_netints is initialized by the application... merge_receiver.Startup(config, my_notify_handler, my_netints);

 // To destroy the merge receiver when you're done with it: merge_receiver.Shutdown();